 Businesses that appear in local search results need to have a listing within the search engine’s local business database – e.g. Google My Business, Bing Places.

 The algorithms that determine rankings within local results is different to the algorithms that determine organic results.
 However, there is some crossover between the two, and they have some common factors that influence rankings (e.g. backlinks, on-site content).

-If you want understand more about the factors that influence local search rankings, take a look at this useful guide.
+If you want to understand more about the factors that influence local search rankings, take a look at this useful guide.